sumansingh226/DSA-AlgorithmsWithJavaScript/README.md

 - **Problem Statement:** Assigning colors to vertices of a graph such that no two adjacent vertices share the same color.
 - **Backtracking Approach:** Exploring different color assignments.

+## 9. Knight's Tour

+- **Problem Statement:** Finding a sequence of moves for a knight to visit every square on a chessboard exactly once.
+- **Backtracking Solution:** Exploring different paths for the knight.

+## 10. Word Search

+- **Problem Statement:** Searching for a word in a 2D grid of characters.
+- **Backtracking Solution:** Exploring different paths to find the word.

+## 11. Combination Sum

+- **Problem Statement:** Finding all unique combinations in a set of numbers that sum up to a target.
+- **Backtracking Approach:** Generating combinations using backtracking.

 ## Resources

 - [GeeksforGeeks - Backtracking Algorithms](https://www.geeksforgeeks.org/backtracking-algorithms/)